By Abdul Rawuf

 According to a report in the Wall Street Journal, Credit Suisse predicts the World Cup will have a particular effect on petrochemicals, cement and infrastructure followed by real estate, healthcare, education and utilities.

-While it said World Cup-related spending should underpin credit growth and corporate earnings in Qatar, it also warned: “Over the medium term, there will be concerns related to the potential cost overruns (which have been considerable for previous hosts), not to mention the potential for a substantial buildup in inflationary pressures.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+While it said World Cup-related spending should underpin credit growth and corporate earnings in Qatar, it also warned: “Over the medium term, there will be concerns related to the potential cost overruns (which have been considerable for previous hosts), not to mention the potential for a substantial buildup in inflationary pressures.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Qatar has bitten off more than it can chew!
 If this is viewed purely from a sporting perspective you need 20 a side playing to make this world cup happen in the blistering heat.
 Unfortunately this element of nature "heat" supports no sport!
 As sport is a business now, these basics never find a place in the intellect of the mighty governing bodies that are drowned in the pool of power and money!
 It doesn't take a rocket scientist to figure this one, wrong season for sport in the Qatar summer and wrong season for the soccer league business in the winter...a double whammy which ever way you look at it!!!!
 Qatar winter is the only sensible answer (that would be saving grace) OR a summer elsewhere kinder is the other answer!!!
 Save your GDP Qatar!